MonishV0017/secure-vault/README.md

     # Install all required libraries
     python -m pip install -r requirements.txt

-### 4. Create a `.env` File
+### 4. Update the `otp_handler.py` File

-This project requires a `.env` file in the root directory to handle sending OTP emails.
+This project requires to update this file file in the root directory to handle sending OTP emails.
 This email account also acts as the admin for the Factory Reset feature.
-Create a file named `.env` and add your credentials.
+In this file, Update your credentials.

 **Important:** For Gmail, you must use a **Google App Password** in manage app passwords in the google account you want to setup as admin email, not your regular password.